breadthe/folio/ROADMAP.md

 - Display "bubbles" for each market (eg. BTC-USD, BTC-ETH, ETH-XMR, etc) instead of just the coins
 - Separate coin details (price, etc) by exchange
 - Compare current trade tick with history and color price green/red depending on +/- or black if no previous history
+- Alphabetic sorting of coins/markets
+- (NICE TO HAVE) Drag-sorting watched coins
 - ~~(v0.0.14) Animate coin bubble when a trade updates (green/red depending on +/- then fade back to gray)~~
 - ~~(v0.0.13) Retrieve last coin details from localStorage when mounting the app~~
 - ~~(v0.0.10) Attach socket data to Vuex store~~